MDU-C2/SLaRC-LightSeeker-HT25/docs/Documentation.md

 LowVoltage: It is equipped with three different dc-dc converters.
 One providing power to six units connected to 24V, and maximum 10A together.
 The next provides two units with 20V and a maximum of 10A.
 The last one provides power for three units and the voltage can be manually configured by turning the potentiometer higher/lower.
 It has a limit of delivering no more than 10A.
 The fuses can be exchanged to match the new units.

 HighVoltage: The motors have one individual connector for each motor.
-Apart from that it has an additional connector that can provide a unit with 48V and a maximum of 20A.
+Each connector tolerates 40V and 30A.
+Apart from motor connectors, it has an additional connector that can provide a unit with 48V and a maximum of 20A.

 ### 3.5 Change Output Voltage on PDB